curryandsun/neural_network_papers/OOD/README.md

 # Open-Set Recognition

-> Open-Set Recognition(OSR): some classes of a dataset as in-distribution and some other classes as a source of outliers(from a same domain).
+> Open-Set Recognition(OSR): some classes of a dataset as in-distribution and some other classes as a source of outliers.
 The classifier should do well in both classfication and detection.

 - [Generative-Discriminative Feature Representations for Open-Set Recognition](https://openaccess.thecvf.com/content_CVPR_2020/html/Perera_Generative-Discriminative_Feature_Representations_for_Open-Set_Recognition_CVPR_2020_paper.html) (CVPR2020)
     - 3分